 \subsubsection{Lorentz force}

-Consider a charge particle interacting with the electromagnetic field.
-The total energy-momentum tensor for the particle and electromagnetic field is covariantly conserved, which gives the motion of the particle.
-The electromagnetic part yields, using (\ref{eft4}) and (\ref{Max4}),
+Let us consider a charged particle interacting with the electromagnetic field.
+The total energy--momentum tensor for the particle and electromagnetic field is covariantly conserved, which gives the motion of the particle.
+The electromagnetic part yields, by means of (\ref{eft4}) and (\ref{Max4}),

-The particle part gives, using (\ref{emtp14}),
+The particle part gives, using (\ref{emtp9}),